ccao-data/people/.gitlab/issue_templates/ds-onboarding.md

 # Intern Timesheets

 During the first week of employment, interns will need to manually record their hours on a paper timesheet which is turned in at the end of each week.
 The timesheet can be found [here :page_facing_up:](forms/Intern_Sign-in_Sheet.pdf).
 After that first week, interns will use the Cook County Time system to track their hours.
 Click [Dashboard login](https://www.cookcountyil.gov/cct) to log into CCT. **We recommend that you create a recurring calendar event to remind you to clock in and out.**

-## Choosing your hours

-Interns may work up to 20 hours per week.
-You are encouraged to do so; working 15 hours or less severly limits the quality of work you can do.
-Please email your preferred schedule to Rob rross@cookcountyassessor.com so that he can put it on the DS calendar.

 ## Fellow Timesheets